Cenote vs Grotto – What’s the difference?

 The water in cenotes is often crystal-clear, creating a captivating and refreshing environment.
 Historically, cenotes held cultural significance for the ancient Maya and were sometimes used for sacrificial offerings.

-Grotto is a small cave or cave-like structure
+A grotto is a small cave or cave-like structure

 Grottoes can be located both above ground and underground, some with unique rock formations such as stalactites and stalagmites, and can vary in size and complexity, ranging from small caves to extensive cave systems.

-Once all these grottoes and cenotes were used by the Mayans for human sacrifices.
+Once, all these grottoes and cenotes were used by the Mayans for human sacrifices.

 When you visit Mexico, take the time to discover these unique geological wonders, and be sure to respect and preserve the fragile ecosystems that make cenotes and grottos so enchanting for generations to come.